 What’s going on with the Jose Uribe baseball card value

 The most valuable baseball card of the 1990s came out in 1990, but it wasn’t Jose Uribe.
 It was a misprinted Frank Thomas card that was missing his name.
 That card is worth four figures.
-The value comes from its scarcity, and it being the rookie card of a Hall of Famer.
+The value comes from the combination of its scarcity and it being the rookie card of a Hall of Famer.

 So what’s going on?